MIAGroupUT/carotid-segmentation/docs/Transforms/Contour.md

 Options:

 - `--polar_dir` (str) is the path to a different directory in which the polar images are stored.
-Default will assume that `polar_transform` was run in the output directory.
+Default will assume that `transform polar` was run in the output directory.
 - `--config_path` (str) is the path to a config file defining the values of the parameters.
 - `--participant` (List[str]) restricts the application of the transform to this list of participant IDs.
 Default will perform the pipeline on all participants with a raw image.